dgyurko/sql_course/sql_style_guide.md

 - Always use aliases with an explicit `AS` keyword.
   - In Oracle you can't use the `AS` keyword for aliasing table names in `FROM` and `JOIN` clauses.
 Instead use extra whitespace to make the aliases more noticable.
-- Align field name aliases, and table aliases separately
+- Field name aliases and table aliases can be aligned together or separately
-  - This allows to clearly distinguish between field aliases and table aliases

 ```sql
 -- Good